industrial-edge/iih-essentials-getting-started/docs/Installation.md

 ### Configure the adapter

+Click the icon "Adapters" on the left bar.
 The Data Service provides adapters for the following connectors:

 - Ethernet IP Connector (MQTT)
 - Modbus TCP Connector (MQTT)